This is Becca and AnnahMarie.

 For finished perennials:

-that have finished for the season, cut back their stems to 6 – 8 inches off ground.
+For perennials that have finished for the season, cut back their stems to 6 – 8 inches off ground.
 We frequently found that it is best to also clear out any ‘smidge’ of weeds.

 *Little tip from O.G.G. – Work in compost to feed your plants during the long span of winter.
 An amount of 4-6 inches of compost is best.
 Do remember – don’t just throw some compost on top of the bed(s); rototiller the nutrients into the soil.